otrv4/otrv4/architecture-decisions/003-client-profile.md

 verified version information, without compromising the deniability properties.
 They must do so while maintaining backwards compatibility with OTRv3.

-On OTRv4, we still use query messages and whitespace tags, depending on the mode OTRv4 is defined.
+In OTRv4, we still use query messages and whitespace tags from OTRv3, depending on the mode in which OTRv4 is defined.
 These messages are mainly used as ping messages.

 As stated, we introduce a Client Profile in OTRv4, which includes: